ibm-cloud-docs/vpc/about-contract.md

 Starting with the HPCR image version `ibm-hyper-protect-container-runtime-1-0-s390x-9`, for new {{site.data.keyword.hpvs}} for VPC instances, the data volume is partitioned into two parts.
 The first partition (100Mib) is reserved for internal metadata; the second partition remains as the data volume for workload.
 Only new volumes are partitioned, and you can't use the partitioned volume with an older version of the HPCR image.
 Provisioning with an existing encrypted volume also works.
 The difference is that the existing volume does not get partitioned, and you can also go back to an older image with this volume.
 {: note}

 Starting from `ibm-hyper-protect-container-runtime-1-0-s390x-12`, the deployer and provider can use the "rolling of seeds" feature.
 An option is provided to roll or rotate the seeds to increase the security posture, or if the seed is compromised.
 When the deployer or the provider or both of them want to roll the seeds, the current seed information must be specified in the `previousSeed` parameter, and the new seed information must be specified in the `seed` parameter.
-See the snippet shown below for an example.

 The following snippet is an example for the volumes section:
 ```yaml